 by Michael Dutfield

-Ruth Williams, a young white English woman, made headline news all over the world in 1948 when she met an African prince and fell in love.
+Ruth Williams, a young white English woman, made headline news worldwide in 1948 when she met an African prince and fell in love.
 Seretse Khama was heir to be chief of the people of Bamangwato, Bechuanaland, now known as Botswana.
 During their first year of marriage, an extraordinary series of events took place.
 The people of Bamangwato accepted the marriage and welcomed Ruth into their tribe as their queen.
-However, the governments of South Africa and Zimbabwe, and the British government were determined to stop Seretse becoming the chief of their tribe.
+However, the governments of South Africa, Zimbabwe, and the British government were determined to stop Seretse from becoming the chief of their tribe.

 A Question of Power

 Elizabeth is a white woman who has left South Africa and is living with her son in Botswana, in Motabeng village, otherwise known as ‘the place of sand’.
 Viewed as an outsider by those around her, she begins an abnormal relationship with two men who represent a private vision of hell of which she sinks deeper and deeper.
 This novel delves into the cruelty and madness of living in a divided society while interweaving the terrifying experiences of insanity.